-- Trunk Main Upgrading \$1,850,000 is provided in the five-year capital program to undertake wastewater trunk system upgrading and refurbishing capital works that result from capacity and condition investigations conducted on the collection system trunks. - Pumping Station Upgrading \$1,000,000 is provided in 2007 and 2009 for rehabilitating the York Street, Ritter Avenue, Maple Ridge and Mount Royal pumping stations. \$50,000 is provided in each of 2006, 2008 and 2010 to continue the installation of the new supervisory control and data acquisition (SCADA) system in wastewater pumping stations.
+- Trunk Main Upgrading \$4,680,000 is provided in the five-year capital program to undertake wastewater trunk system upgrading and refurbishing capital works that result from capacity and condition investigations conducted on the collection system trunks.
+In 2007 a section of the Wascana Valley Trunk wastewater main will be rehabilitated. - Pumping Station Upgrading \$2,400,000 is provided in 2007, 2009 and 2011 for rehabilitating the York Street, Ritter Avenue, Maple Ridge and Mount Royal pumping stations. \$50,000 is provided in each of 2008 and 2010 to continue the installation of the new supervisory control and data acquisition (SCADA) system in wastewater pumping stations.
 There are a total of 16 wastewater pumping stations in the city.
-Since the early 1990's, five new stations have been constructed, three have been rehabilitated, and one phased out.
-One station is currently being replaced, one replacement station is being designed, and four stations will be rehabilitated over the next five years.
-Two are in good condition and require no improvements at this time. - Manhole Upgrading \$400,000 is provided in the five-year capital program.
-The funding provides for manhole infiltration control (\$20,000 per year) and manhole separation (\$100,000 in 2006, 2008 and 2010).
+Since the early 1990's, six new stations have been constructed, three have been rehabilitated, and one phased out.
+One replacement station is being designed and four stations will be rehabilitated over the next five years.
+Two are in good condition and require no improvements at this time. - Manhole Upgrading \$1,100,000 is provided in the five-year capital program.
+The funding provides for manhole infiltration control and manhole separation.
 Combined manholes that allow access to both the wastewater collection and drainage systems exist in a number of locations around the city.
 Such manholes can allow drainage water to enter the wastewater system causing overloading of the sewers, potentially resulting in basement sewer backup.
 Under this project, combined manholes are reconstructed to prevent the drainage water from entering the wastewater system.
 Infiltration control involves implementing measures, such as new covers and seals, at wastewater manholes to prevent drainage water from entering.
 This capital expenditure will result in reduced operating expenses in treating drainage water.

-• Infrastructure Renewal - \$13 million is provided in the five-year capital program to fund renewal of the wastewater collection system, including collection lines, catch basins, manholes and connections.
+- Infrastructure Renewal \$14 million is provided in the five-year capital program to fund renewal of the wastewater collection system, including collection lines, catch basins, manholes and connections.
 This program will rehabilitate wastewater collection lines in conjunction with scheduled roadway renewal projects and at chronic repair locations to reduce the need for emergency repairs.
 Collection lines are surveyed by camera and the condition rated so that a program can be developed each year according to the needs.
 The general and utility capital budgets fund the renewal of their respective infrastructure components.
 This program rehabilitates wastewater infrastructure in conjunction with roadway infrastructure renewal and will require additional funding in future years as funding for roadway renewal is increased.
-Funding of \$850,000 per year is projected from the Municipal Rural Infrastructure Program.
+Funding of \$850,000 per year is projected from the Municipal Rural Infrastructure Program. - New Infrastructure New trunk wastewater collection mains are required to serve newly developed areas of the City.
+Projects may be constructed by the area developer and cost shared with the City, or the City may construct the trunk watermain or forcemain.
+Timing of construction is coordinated with the developer involved.
+In 2007, \$375,000 is provided for the final section of the wastewater forcemain from the Southeast Sector Lift Station to the Arcola Avenue Trunkmain.